DFE-Digital/fh-service-directory-ui/README.md

 The bundling process supports the use of ECMAScript modules.

 To manually transpile, bundle and minify the js files, run the `js` gulp task, or run the `js:watch` gulp task to initiate a watcher that will automatically run the process when the ts/js files are changed.

+The entry point for the site's JavaScript is `scripts\app.ts`.
+This file imports the other modules that make up the site's JavaScript.
+That is then bundled with GOVUK's JavaScript.

 ## Debugging the JavaScript in Visual Studio